donnels/waveshareoled/README.md

 a 3d printable housing for the waveshare 5.5 inch hdmi amoled display with capacitive touch.

 ## initial print and test
 In this first print the casing is just a half milimeter too tight for the display to fit in.
-It might make sense to add some fitting helpers and to make the casing a bit more roomy as it's supposed to get a faceplate anyhow.
+It might make sense to add some fitting helpers and to make the casing a bit more roomy to avoid problems with tolerances and as it's supposed to get a faceplate anyhow.
 The brass inserts are for mounting a wooden faceplate.

 ![Whiskey box, display, and initial print](images/photo.jpeg)